ScalHive/Interview-Tasks/Junior_level_positions/Scala_Software_Engineer/README.md

 # Scala Software Engineer

 ## What will you do:
-- Ensure building and implementing of information and communication technologies applications.
 - Candidate will work in agile environment
-- Conduct automated testing on the software or application
+- Conduct automated testing of the software
-- Building systems that can query large volumes of data
-- Conduct review and verification of business and software requirements
-- Develop software and application to meet business requirements
+- Deliver high quality solutions in tight timeframes to meet demanding customer requirements
-- Prepare and develop high-quality system solutions
 - Work closely with business and other IT units to gather and understand requirements
+- Contribute to software and architectural design decisions
 - Contribute to a robust automated test suite to work in a continuous integration continuous deployment environment
-- Become involved in the internal DevOps and Scala guilds, building relationships with other developers and identifying implementing - best practices
+- Become involved in the internal DevOps and Scala guilds, building relationships with other developers and identifying implementing best practices
+- Building systems that can query large volumes of data

 ## Requirements:
+- Scala
+- Good skills in general programming knowledge
+- Version control systems (Git is mandatory one)

+## General skills set:
+- Understanding Algorithms and Data Structures
+- Understanding of OO programming concepts
-- An understanding of strongly-typed functional programming principles in Scala or Haskell
+- Understanding of Functional programming
-- Demonstrable understanding of high-quality coding and testing practices
-- Building the project in SBT
-- Experience in GIT
+- Experience in developing software in an Agile environment
-- DB (SQL, NoSQL)
-- Intermediate/beginning level of English.
-Candidate should be able to read technical documentation
+- Knowledge of relational and non-relational database systems

 ## Nice to have:
-- Experience with Docker
 - Asynchronous programming experience (threads, Actors)
-- Experience with Play, Akka frameworks
+- Experience with Akka framework
+- Experience with the Play Framework
 - Experience with RESTful services
-- Experience in Agile/Scrum methodologies of software development
 - Experience with Slick framework
 - Experience with Kafka or another event streaming pipeline
+- Experience with Docker
-- Understanding of Big Data technology stack;
+- Understanding of Big Data technology stack
+- Experience in Agile/Scrum methodologies of software development

 ## Soft skills
-- Experience building scalable, distributed applications in Scala and Java
-- Understanding Algorithms and Data Structures
-- Understanding of OO programming concepts
-- Understanding of Functional programming
-- Experience in developing software in an Agile environment
+- Strong problem solving skills & ability to learn in a fast paced environment
 - Interest in the latest programming trends such as functional and reactive programming
-- Knowledge of relational and non-relational database systems
-- Experience in Implementation of APIs for integration with internal and external systems
-- Strong problem solving skills & ability to learn in a fast paced environment
+- Strong work ethic
+- Communication skills

 ## Expertise and priority verticals are: